-On June 8 two Security Policemen visited Naledi High School, where the South Africa Students Movement (SASM), which was organising high school students, had written a letter to the South African Student Organisation (SASO – led by Steve Biko) its black university counterpart, asking for assistance in the campaign.
+On 8 June two Security Policemen visited Naledi High School, where the South Africa Students Movement (SASM), which was organising high school students, had written a letter to the South African Student Organisation (SASO – led by Steve Biko) its black university counterpart, asking for assistance in the campaign.

-THE policemen were trapped in the principal s office, the telephone wires were cut and their car burned when compromising documents were found in it.
-Reinforcements were fought off by the students although the two police managed to get away.
-The story of this incident spread like Wildfire through Soweto.
+The policemen were trapped in the principal’s office, the telephone wires were cut and their car burned when compromising documents were found in it.
+Reinforcements were fought-off by the students although the two police managed to get away.
+The story of this incident spread like wildfire through Soweto.
 Like the small stones which roll down a mountainside before an avalanche, it was a sign of the resentment and hatred that was to be launched against the police.

-On June 16 columns departed from selected assembly points at a specified time to maintain discipline and to stretch police lines as much as possible.
+On 16 June columns departed from selected assembly points at a specified time to maintain discipline and to stretch police lines as much as possible.
 A dozen schools served as rendezvous points, with the final destination Orlando Stadium for a mass rally.
 Despite brushes with the police en route, most marches managed to reach the last meeting point in Orlando West.